PVieira04/CI-project-1/README.md

 In order to comply with accessibility guidelines (1.4.1 Use of Colour), the current page in the navigation bar was changed so that the current page no longer only changes colour to blue, but also has a border around it to indicate which page the user is on.

+Accessibility guideline (2.4.1 Bypass Blocks), the navigation bar was restructured and a header placed above it which contained a link to skip navigation.

 ### __Imagery__

 Imagery on this website was kept minimal.
 The only picture on the landing page is a photo of the tutor.
 The idea is for this to make the image stand out on the home page and be more memorable.